CompassDPO: Dynamics-Controlled Direct Preference Optimization for Robust Safety Alignment: Experiments

 \subsection{Robustness under Label-Flip Noise (RQ2)}

-We evaluate robustness under explicit annotation noise by conducting controlled label-flip experiments.
-A fixed fraction of preference labels in the PKU-SafeRLHF-30K training set is randomly flipped, while evaluation is performed on the clean test split.
+We further evaluate robustness under controlled label-flip noise.
+A fixed fraction of preference labels in the PKU-SafeRLHF-30K training set is randomly flipped, and all methods are evaluated on the clean test split.
 We consider flip rates of 0\%, 10\%, 20\%, and 30\%, with results reported in Table~\ref{tab:noise_table}.
-As expected, increasing label-flip noise degrades performance for all methods.
-However, the degradation patterns differ substantially.
-Vanilla DPO is the most sensitive because it strictly follows observed preference labels, each flipped annotation consistently drives the update in the wrong direction, leading to rapid performance collapse as noise increases.
-Robust variants such as cDPO and rDPO slow down this collapse by introducing global corrections.
-Nevertheless, their performance still deteriorates markedly at higher flip rates, indicating that uniform robustness penalties are insufficient under heterogeneous, sample-level noise.
+As the flip rate increases, all methods degrade, but the degradation differs substantially.
+Vanilla DPO is highly sensitive to flipped labels because it directly follows the observed preference direction.
+Robust baselines such as cDPO and rDPO slow this degradation through global corrections, but their performance still drops noticeably at higher flip rates.
+This suggests that global corrections alone are insufficient when corrupted labels directly perturb the mini-batch update.

-Dr.DPO is the strongest baseline under noisy supervision, benefiting from distributionally robust optimization.
-Even so, \shortname~consistently achieves the best performance across all noise levels, including at 30\% flips, and this advantage holds across both WR and ASR judges.
-This robustness stems from the sample-adaptive nature of \shortname.
-Stage~I selectively attenuates the influence of pairs that appear reversed under the current margin signal, while Stage~II limits the dominance of extreme-loss pairs that become increasingly prevalent as noise grows.
-By preventing noisy and ambiguous samples from disproportionately shaping the update, \shortname~maintains a more stable training trajectory.
-Overall, these results show that \shortname~degrades more gracefully as label-flip noise increases.
-Rather than relying on a fixed global correction, hierarchical intervention enables \shortname~to adapt to mixed noise patterns within each batch, resulting in substantially improved robustness under severe annotation corruption.
+Dr.DPO is the strongest baseline in this setting, yet \shortname~achieves the best overall performance across all flip rates.
+The advantage remains clear at 30\% flips, where \shortname~improves both WR and ASR over the baselines.
+This result is consistent with the design of \shortname: directional control reduces update components that conflict with the current margin signal, while magnitude control limits tail-dominated contributions as noise increases.
+By regulating both the direction and concentration of mini-batch updates, \shortname~degrades more gracefully under label-flip corruption.